openshift/enhancements/enhancements/cluster-high-availability-mode-api.md

 The `infrastructureTopology` field will use an enum to express the expectations for operands that normally run on infrastructure nodes.

-Possible values are `HighlyAvailable` and `SingleNode`.
+Possible values are `HighlyAvailable` and `SingleReplica`.
 The default is `HighlyAvailable`, which represents the behavior operators have today in a "normal" cluster.
-The `SingleNode` setting will be used in single-node deployments (developer and production), and operators should not configure their operands for highly-available operation.
+The `SingleReplica` setting will be used in single-node deployments (developer and production), and operators should not configure their operands for highly-available operation.